Doctors in England to go on strike for five days in November

 Resident doctors, previously named junior doctors, make up around half of all doctors in the NHS.

-Dr Jack Fletcher, chair of the BMA’s resident doctors committee (RDC), said: “This is not where we wanted to be.
+Dr Jack Fletcher, chairman of the BMA’s resident doctors committee (RDC), said: “This is not where we wanted to be.

 “We have spent the last week in talks with Government, pressing the Health Secretary to end the scandal of doctors going unemployed.